SelfTaughtCoder78704/blackflag_weekly/README.md

 - **Quick Reviews**: Good for rapid internal updates
 - **No API Key Required**: Works without OpenAI integration

-**Recommendation**: Use the default intelligent mode for best results.
+**Recommendation**: Use the default per-slide pipeline for best results.
+It provides narrative continuity, zero parsing errors, and superior presentation quality.
 The legacy mode provides a reliable fallback, and raw mode offers speed when AI analysis isn't needed.

 ## Command Reference